GoogleChrome/chromium-dashboard/README.md

 1. Install global CLIs in the home directory
     1. [Google App Engine SDK for Python](https://cloud.google.com/appengine/docs/standard/python3/setting-up-environment).
 Make sure to select Python 3.
     1. node and npm.
-    1. Gulp `npm install --global gulp-cli`
+    1. Gulp: `npm install --global gulp-cli`
+    1. Python virtual environment: `sudo apt install python3.9-venv`
 1. We recommend using an older node version, e.g. node 10
     1. Use `node -v` to check the default node version
     2. `nvm use 12` to switch to node 12
-3. `cd` into the Chromestatus repo and install npm dependencies `npm ci`
-4. Create a virtual environment.
-    1. `sudo apt install python3.9-venv`
-    1. `python3.9 -m venv cs-env`
-6. Install other dependencies
-    1. `npm run deps`
+1. `cd chromium-dashboard`
-    1. `npm run dev-deps`
+1. Install JS an python dependencies: `npm run setup`

 If you encounter any error during the installation process, the section **Notes** (later in this README.md) may help.